 The education level of Lamar citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 17.19% of adults 25 and older in Lamar have a college degree.

-The per capita income in Lamar in 2010 was $19,657, which is lower middle income relative to Colorado and the nation.
-This equates to an annual income of $78,628 for a family of four.
+The per capita income in Lamar in 2018 was $23,018, which is low income relative to Colorado, and lower middle income relative to the rest of the US.
+This equates to an annual income of $92,072 for a family of four.
 However, Lamar contains both very wealthy and poor people as well.

 Lamar is an extremely ethnically-diverse city.
 The people who call Lamar home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lamar residents report their race to be White, followed by Black or African-American.
 Lamar also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 39.09% of the city’s residents.
-Important ancestries of people in Lamar include Irish, English, French , and Dutch.
+People of Hispanic or Latino origin account for 40.87% of the city’s residents.
+Important ancestries of people in Lamar include German, English, Irish, Italian, and Danish.

 The most common language spoken in Lamar is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Italian.